johnston9/MS3-Shot-Caller/README.md

-<h1 align="center">Shot Caller - Movie Production Website</h1>
+<h1 align="center"><strong>Shot Caller - Movie Production Website</strong></h1>

 [View the project live here.](https://ms3-shot-caller.herokuapp.com/)

-A web application for film production that provides a reliable all encompassing means of production collaboration f rom pre-production to post.
-The app is designed to provide a simple streamlined means of communication through the different departments channels of film production.
-It allows both a general and specific means on searching and uploading communications and images to different departments.
+A web application for film production that provides a comprehensive means of production collaboration from pre-production to post-production.
+The app is designed to provide a simple streamlined means of communication through nine different departments channels.
+It allows both a general and specific means of searching and uploading communications including images to the different departments.

-It has a secure admin facility for site regulation and the upkeep of the image bank that includes a simple means of uploading the latest script, shotlist.
+It has a secure admin facility for site regulation and the upkeep of the image bank that includes a simple means of uploading the latest script, shot list.
 The site is built with Flask using the Jinja template engine and the Werkzeug WSGI toolkit and uses Mongodb as the back-end database.

-Currently the app is limited to one production but future developements would lead to it being turned into a piece of software that can be downloaded and used as a product on an individual basis for each new production and owner.
+Future developments could lead towards the app becomming downloadable as a product to be used by ptoduction companies.
+At this stage the app is being deployed on Heroku's basic package so HTTPS is only availabe for the Login and Register pages.

 <h2 align="center"><img src="documentation/readme-images/user16.png"></h2>